BoilerToad/BoilerToad/README.md

 ## Projects Inspired by Others

-This section acknowledges projects and ideas that have inspired our work, with a brief description of their influence.
+This section acknowledges projects and ideas that have inspired me.
+These may be in various states (working?) and are more here for reference

 1.  **[584-final](https://github.com/BoilerToad/584-final)**: Sentence Embeddings using Supervised Contrastive Learning.
 Danqi Liao.
 2.  **[ACLPUB](https://github.com/BoilerToad/ACLPUB)**: The official tool for creating proceedings for conferences of the Association for Computational Linguistics (ACL).